How to buy out a partner on a mortgage

 - You can refinance and extend your mortgage to 95% of the property value.

 - You can increase your home loan to pay out a divorce settlement.

-- Your mortgage broker can get you a better interest rate while refinancing.
+- Your mortgage broker can get you a better interest rate when refinancing.

-- You must meet standard bank policy without your partner.
+- You must meet standard bank policy without your partner’s income.

-- You may have to pay Lenders Mortgage Insurance (LMI) if you borrow over 80% of the property value.
+- You may have to pay Lenders Mortgage Insurance (LMI) if you borrow more than 80% of the property value.

 The basic steps are: